mrzool/mrzool.github.io/index.md

 I'm Mattia---developer and audiophile based in Berlin.

-My interests include---in no particular order---design, typography, language, social sciences, and the web.
+My interests include---in no particular order---design, typography, human language, social sciences, and the web.
 I also have a thing for textual interfaces and enjoy fiddling with Unix, Vim, and other fine software.

 ### Projects